Tips to make the most out of your Engagement Session

-MYTH TWO : Wear black to look thin!
+MYTH 2 : Wear black to look thin!

 Sure, black is slimming, but it can easily come across "heavy" during an engagement session.
 There is nothing wrong with black but if you’re only wearing it to look thinner and you are going for an airier romantic vibe, it may not be the best choice.

-Please, don’t try to match your significant other!
+Please, do not try to match your significant other!
 Instead, coordinate!
 Coordinating is a completely different concept from “matching”.
-Coordination means you are choosing different colors that look good together but are not the same.
+Coordination means you are choosing different colors that look good together but they are not the same color.

-MYTH FOUR : Your location determines your style more than your outfit!
+MYTH 4: Your location determines your style more than your outfit!

 False!
 Your outfit will have way more of an impact than your location.
-Your location is just a setting in the background but you two will be the main focus of your video.
+Your location is just a setting in the background but you two will be the main focus of your photo.

-MYTH FIVE : You have to buy something new!
+MYTH 5: You have to buy something new!